 Key words.
-Decomposition into infinite-dimensional subspaces, operator preconditioning, stable splitting, norm and spectral equivalence of operators, additive Schwarz methods, multilevel methods.
+Decomposition into subspaces, operator preconditioning, stable splitting, norm and spectral equivalence of operators, multilevel methods.

 1. Introduction.
 Numerical solution of boundary value problems formulated via partial differential equations (PDEs) consists of several tightly interconnected steps.
 First the mathematical model is analyzed, which leads to the appropriate concept of solution of the infinite-dimensional problem, such as the weak solution using the associated function spaces.
-Then the problem is discretized, giving a finite-dimensional matrix-vector representation, and subsequently an approximate solution of the discretized problem is computed.
-Although it is of no particular importance in this text, we emphasize that the discretized problem is not solved exactly, apart from trivial cases.
+Then the problem is discretized, giving a finitedimensional matrix-vector representation, and subsequently an approximate solution of the discretized problem is computed.
+Although it is of no particular importance in this text, we on purpose emphasize that the discretized problem is not solved exactly, apart from trivial cases.
 In solving large discretized problems, an approximate solution is typically computed iteratively.
 In order to ensure computational efficiency (in the sense of computing time or energy consumption), the discretized problem is typically transformed into a problem that is easier to solve via the given iterative process.
 Such transformation is historically called preconditioning.

-In the recent book [31] it is argued that formulation of the infinite-dimensional problem using function spaces, its discretization, preconditioning and computation of an approximate solution using appropriate stopping criteria should be considered as inseparable parts of a single effort.
-As argued by many authors, it is useful to link preconditioning considered in algebraic matrix computations with the infinite-dimensional operator formulation of the problem and with its discretization using the concept of operator preconditioning.
+In the recent book [30] it is argued that the formulation of the infinite-dimensional problem using function spaces, its discretization, preconditioning and computation of an approximate solution should be considered as a single problem.
+In particular, it is useful to link preconditioning considered in algebraic matrix computations with the infinite-dimensional operator formulation of the problem and with its discretization using the concept of operator preconditioning.

-1.1.
-Operator preconditioning.
-The ideas of operator preconditioning were developed in the 90's independently by several authors; see, e.g., Klawonn [26, 27] and Arnold, Falk and Winther [1, 2].
-They were immediately used and further developed in many works.
+The ideas of operator preconditioning were developed in the 90's independently by several authors; see, e.g., Klawonn [25, 26] and Arnold, Falk and Winther [1, 2].
+They were immediately used and further developed by very many authors.
 Even before that, a seminal paper by Faber, Manteuffel and Parter [15] analyzed closely related concepts of norm equivalence and spectral equivalence of operators, with references to the early papers of D'Yakonov [13, 14] and Gunn [20, 21].
-Another line of development can be represented by the works of Matsokin and Nepomnyaschikh [33, 37, 36, 35], Oswald [39, 40, 41] and Dahmen and Kunoth [11], which are closely related to the multilevel methods and multilevel preconditioning; see the summary and the list of references in the paper by Axelsson and Karátson [5] and in the introduction to Chapter 2 of the book [44].
-Classical related references are, e.g.,
+Another line of development can be represented by the works of Oswald [34, 35, 36] and Dahmen and Kunoth [11], which are closely related to the multilevel methods and multilevel preconditioning; see the summary and the list of references in the paper by Axelsson and Karátson [5] and in the introduction to Chapter 2 of the book [38].
+Classical related references are, e.g., [6, 7, 8, 16, 19, 24, 31, 41].
+This paper will build upon [30] and, motivated by [38, Chapter 2] and [37, Section 3], it will present an abstract formulation of operator preconditioning based on the idea of decomposition of a Hilbert space into a finite number of (infinite-dimensional) subspaces.